 For me?
 It’s all part of the experience and reminds me of my chores as a child.
 There’s added positives such as boiling a kettle on top, or soup even!
 Toasting marshmallows and generally getting right involved with stove-like things.
 If you fancy it I’ve written a blog on what’s involved in fitting one, click here to read.

 Second fave, the absolute ease, and practicality of underfloor heating!
 You’re looking at about £400/600 fully fitted for a medium-sized Summerhouse.
 Underlay on top of your Redwood subfloor then the underfloor heating mats, then laminate on top.
 It’s perfect and is the most common request for our cabins.
-There’s a dial for you to set when it comes on and to what temperature, perfect for cozying it up before you run the gauntlet.
+There’s a dial for you to set when it comes on and to what temperature, perfect for cosying it up before you run the gauntlet.

 Tip 2: Blinds

-All that single glazing could do with some help right?
-If you’ve got a tonne of windows in you Summerhouse, then there’s nothing better than wrapping them up in an insulated roman blind.
+All that single glazing could do with some help, right?
+If you’ve got a tonne of windows in your Summerhouse, then there’s nothing better than wrapping them up in an insulated Roman blind.
 Insulated blinds keep the cold out and the warm in.
 Perfect for retaining the heat from your floor or stove.